autay27/boccam/userstudy/exercise.md

 How would you use a channel to modify the code from Exercise 2, so that it behaves the same as the code from Exercise 1?
 Paste your code into a text file.

 **Exercise 4.
-(Bonus: Making it rain)** The following code colours the screen blue from top to bottom, with each column of pixels coloured by a different process.
+(Bonus: Dripping paint)** The following code colours the screen blue from top to bottom, with each column of pixels coloured by a different process.

 ```
 SEQ